Get engagement insights delivered to your inbox

 4. Personalize your incentives

-Leverage technology like AI and advanced analytics to start tailoring each individual’s employee experience.
+Personalizing your employees’ incentives experience is a must.
+Team members won’t work hard towards a goal if they aren’t compensated for it in a way that’s meaningful to them.
+Leverage technology like AI and advanced analytics to start tailoring each employee’s experience.
 Some HR leaders are using HR hackathons, employee-journey mapping, and design thinking to uncover employee needs.
 And of course, seeking feedback from employees is the best way to personalize their incentives.

 5. Ask for feedback